-Blacksmithing is one of the core armor crafting professions, allowing you to craft armor that will help you as a new 60 and potentially last for multiple phases.
+Blacksmithing is one of the core armor crafting professions, allowing you to craft armor that will help you level and potentially last for multiple phases.
 In this guide, we focus on the important items that this profession offers.

 Tailoring, Leatherworking, and Blacksmithing are the core armor-crafting professions in WoW Classic.
 Blacksmithing allows you to craft Mail and eventually Plate armor, which specifically is gear for Warriors and Paladins.
 Alternatively, you can choose to specialize in crafting weapons as a Weaponsmith, and will be able to make useful weapons for almost every class.

 Blacksmithing uses ores and metals to craft.
 It can be quite expensive to level and maintain, so pairing it with Mining can be quite beneficial, especially early on when materials will be more expensive.
 Mining will allow you to farm your own materials without needing to buy them on the Auction House.

 Leveling any profession comes down to using the profession, usually to craft items.
 Blacksmithing is no different.
 You will want to craft items that are hard, which means they will be color coded as orange in your Blacksmithing menu.
 If you cannot craft something orange, yellow is an acceptable alternative.
 Green recipes will very rarely level you up, while gray recipes will never level you.
 There is not strictly one way to leveling Blacksmithing, and the best choices for what items to make to level can vary depending on what materials you have available.

 If you want a more concrete guide on what to level to get from 1-300, check out this Blacksmithing leveling guide over at wow-professions.com.